A Litany Of Wikileaks Evidence That US Behaves Like Rogue State

 In 2006, twelve "tactical action operatives" from Blackwater were recruited for a secret JSOC raid inside Pakistan, targeting an Al Qaeda facility.
 The operation was code-named "Vibrant Fury."
 Which raises another issue: the activities described in the October 2009 cable very closely align with what a US military intelligence source, a US special forces source and a former Blackwater executive told The Nation in November 2009, namely that JSOC was running an operation in Pakistan where "members of an elite division of Blackwater are at the center of a secret program in which they plan targeted assassinations of suspected Taliban and Al Qaeda operatives, 'snatch and grabs' of high-value targets and other sensitive action inside and outside Pakistan.… The Blackwater operatives also assist in gathering intelligence and help direct a secret US military drone bombing campaign that runs parallel to the well-documented CIA predator strikes."
 The arrangement, which involved a web of subcontractors, allowed the Pakistani Frontier Corps-the force cited in the cable-to work with JSOC operators while simultaneously denying that Americans were involved.
 From the Nation article, The Secret US War in Pakistan, in November 2009:

-working in Pakistan for the CIA and JSOC, the premier counterterrorism and covert operations force within the military.
+A former senior executive at Blackwater confirmed the military intelligence source's claim that the company is working in Pakistan for the CIA and JSOC, the premier counterterrorism and covert operations force within the military.
 He said that Blackwater is also working for the Pakistani government on a subcontract with an Islamabad-based security firm that puts US Blackwater operatives on the ground with Pakistani forces in counter-terrorism operations, including house raids and border interdictions, in the North-West Frontier Province and elsewhere in Pakistan.
 This arrangement, the former executive said, allows the Pakistani government to utilize former US Special Operations forces who now work for Blackwater while denying an official US military presence in the country.
 He also confirmed that Blackwater has a facility in Karachi and has personnel deployed elsewhere in Pakistan.
 The former executive spoke on condition of anonymity.

 […]